Freedom and independence as a digital nomad?

-But instead of an employment relationship or freelance, many also set up their own company.
+But instead of being employed or freelance, many also start their own business.
 The idea of independence and freedom has already developed in such a way that your own company functions as automatically as possible, so that the profits are as large as possible and the workload is as low as possible.
-For some, this idea may sound like a utopia.
-For many, however, it is a dream they have already realized and now they inspire others to do the same.
+To some, this notion may sound like utopia.
+For many, however, it is a dream that they have already realized and now they inspire others to do the same.

 5 searched dream jobs for digital nomads